-You may have heard of the phrase, “The Real McCoy” meaning the real thing, that is popularly attributed to an escaped black slave in Canada who studied further in Scotland becoming a certified mechanical engineer.
+You may have heard of the phrase, “The Real McCoy” meaning the proper thing; it is popularly attributed to an escaped black slave in Canada who studied further in Scotland becoming a certified mechanical engineer.
 He was really an inventor, with eventually 57 patents to his credit, one of which was an automatic oiler of steam engines, formerly done entirely by hand.

-Today, I introduce “The Real Preston”!
+Today, I introduce “The Real Preston.”

 Most South African women remain to this day under the curse of being carriers of water; on their heads rather than by hand, it is true.
 It’s not only about an adequate supply, but equally breaking the chain of transmission of serious bacterial diseases like typhoid and cholera from a dirty stream.

-Most commonly reported recently is the government’s favourite, a 5,000 litre PVC tank costing apparently some R28,000 to install.
+Most commonly reported recently is the government’s favourite, a 5,000 litre PVC-tank costing apparently some R28,000 to install.
 Apart from the exorbitant price, it has the serious drawback, not unlike the engines prior to McCoy, of having to be filled regularly by a tanker.

 Another rather better option would be a similarly sized fibreglass tank costing about R10,000 but it too has to be filled.
 They have the advantage of being nearly indestructible, are fire-proof and can be repaired if damaged.